destaMo/Scrum-Notes/content/web_development/skills/Framework and language/elixir/basics.md

 - What is Repo?
 - How to perform migrations?
 - What is changeset?
-- What is the difference between schema and embeded schema?
+- What is the difference between schema and embedded schema?

 ### 📝 Katas